ilrein/im-ui/README.md

 1. Create/Update/Delete metafields via modal
 2. Implement webhooks event handlers
+  - wildcard metafields update doesnt seem to work
+    - make user enter namespaces to watch for?
 3. Product Images/Variants should be added to display, everything should be editable
 4. Search should support multiple keywords at once (seems to work out of the box)